homeymusic/mami.codi.beaty.R/README.md

 Our auditory system amplifies signals in a way that creates new tones.
-Those tones give us more information that allows us to hear changes and still over the uncertainty principle.
+Those tones give us more information that allows us to hear changes and still obey the uncertainty principle.

-TODO: show this example again but with the cochlear distoration products.
+TODO: show this example again but with the cochlear distortion products.

 ## Fundamental Wavelength of a N-Tone Chord